Roy952-cmd/Roy952-cmd.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fifth year PhD student in mathematics at University of Oklahoma, working with Dr. Michael Jablonski in Riemannian geometry and geometric analysis.
+Hello and welcome to my website!

+I am  currently a 5th Year Phd student at the University of Oklahoma working in Riemannian Geometry and Geometric analysis with Dr. Michael Jablonski.
+Most of the time I am thinking about Einstein Manifolds,  Ricci soliton metrics, Ricci flow, etc.  In my research I use techniques and ideas from  geometric flows, real geometric invariant theory, lie theory, symmetric Spaces,  etc.

 ## News